Home Test Kit Information

 Should I get vaccinated if I've already had COVID-19?

 Current evidence shows that immunity to COVID-19 decreases after 90 days following infection.
 This means that even individuals who have had COVID-19 should get the vaccine.
-However, if you are currently infected with COVID-19, you must isolate until you have been released from isolation by the Health Department and are no longer considered infectious.
+However, if you are currently infected with COVID-19, you should isolate according to CDC guidelines and are no longer considered infectious.

 Do we still need to wear masks, social distance, and quarantine if we've received the COVID-19 vaccine?